yozhao101/sonic-utilities/doc/Command-Reference.md

 Go Back To [Beginning of the document](#) or [Beginning of this section](#bgp)

 ## Container Auto-restart
-SONiC introduced a feature about auto-restarting docker containers if one of critical processes accidently crashed or exited.
-The motivation behind this feature is that if one critical process in a docker container crashed, then the whole container will not work correctly and we can try to restart to make it enter into the healthy state.
+SONiC iincludes a feature in which Docker containers can be automatically shut down and restarted if one of critical processes running in the container exits unexpectedly.
+Restarting the entire container ensures that configureation is reloaded and all processes in the container get restarted, thus increasing the likelihood of entering a healthy state.

 ### Container Auto-restart show commands